WordPress/gutenberg/docs/data/data-core-blocks.md

 Default block name.

-### getFallbackBlockName
+### getUnregisteredFallbackBlockName

-Returns the name of the fallback block name.
+Returns an action object used to set the block name for unregistered block fallback.

 *Parameters*